Softwire/strawberry-fair/frontend/src/pages/events/2021-05-02-over-18s-band-comp-final.md

 eventTypes:
   - Band competition
 ---
 The Cambridge Over 18’s Band Competition Final will be at the Junction, Cambridge Leisure Park,   alongside the heat winners of the Under 18’s.
+Prizes for the winners and for best acts in many different categories, PLUS the prestigious Kimberley Rew Best Song Prize.

 * Shambertans
 * Pink Lemonade
 * Bleed Easy
+* The Routine
 * Jenem
 * Strawberry Lace
-* Chloe
+* Chloe Lorentzen

 **https://www.junction.co.uk/cambridge-band-competition-final**